Exmoor Zoo

 Exmoor Zoo is a conservation centre near Bratton Fleming in Exmoor, a national park in North Devon, England.
 The zoo developed from Exmoor Bird Gardens, opened on the site of a farm in 1982.
 The current owners took over in 1993, and have enlarged and developed the zoo, now specialising in the conservation of smaller animals.
-The zoo has been a member of BIAZA, the British and Irish Association of Zoos and Aquariums, since 1995 and recently became a member of EAZA (European Association of Zoos and Aquariums) in 2018.
+The zoo has been a member of the British and Irish Association of Zoos and Aquariums (BIAZA), since 1995 and became a member of the European Association of Zoos and Aquariums (EAZA) in 2018.

 History

 Exmoor Bird Gardens opened on a 7 acre site in 1982, which expanded to 12 acre in 1985.
 It was sold in 1987 at the peak of the property market, but suffered financial difficulties after Black Monday until it was placed in receivership in 1992.
 This led to a change of ownership in April 1993, and the new owners started refurbishing the run-down bird gardens, also adding a number of animal species to the attractions.
 However, in May 1993 a gang of thieves stole 25 marmosets and tamarins and 4 pairs of parrots.

 The zoo started with only two staff and about 10,000 visitors.
 Many of the trees and shrubs still growing were first planted in 1994 and 1995.
 The 1995 name change to Exmoor Animal & Bird Gardens coincided with the joining of BIAZA.
 A further name change to "Exmoor Zoological Park" took place in 1997, although this has since been shortened to just "Exmoor Zoo".
 Since then the zoo has expanded and developed further, and the focus has started shifting towards exhibiting larger animals than previously.

 The African Café, reptiles area and souvenirs area were built in 2003, followed by the cheetah and maned wolf enclosures in Winter 2004.
 The Howler monkey exhibit and tortoise house were built in 2006, with the development of the Exmoor Beast exhibit in 2007.